-The EA also evaluated impacts to scenery and viewsheds which are also fundamental resources of the Park.
-As described above for wildlife and cultural resources, the ATMP fulfills the responsibility to protect and enhance these resources by eliminating air tours within the ATMP boundary.
-While air tours may still be visible outside the ATMP boundary (aircraft at or above 5,000 ft AGL or outside the 1⁄2 mile Park boundary), because the noise associated will be less intense, aircraft are likely to be less noticeable within the Park.
-This reduces and eliminates in some areas the potential for commercial air tours to disrupt the outstanding views and scenery for which the Park was established, leaving these resources unimpaired for future generations.
+The EA also evaluated impacts to scenery.
+As described above for wildlife and cultural resources, the ATMP fulfills the NPS's responsibility to protect and enhance these resources by eliminating air tours within the ATMP boundary.
+While air tours may still be visible outside the ATMP boundary (aircraft at or above 5,000 ft.
+AGL or more than 1⁄2 outside the Park boundary), because the noise associated will be less intense, aircraft are likely to be less noticeable within the Park.
+This reduces and eliminates in some areas the potential for commercial air tours to disrupt the outstanding views and scenery, leaving these resources unimpaired and available for enjoyment by present and future generations.